 Fact 32.
 Shakespeare’s Twelfth Night was set in Dalmatia, a historical region located on the east shore of the Adriatic Sea, in Croatia.

 Fact 33.
-The Croatian alphabet is also a form of the Latin script, but it has 30 letters in total.
-Their alphabet does not contain the letters q, w, x and y, but it has the following additional letters č, ć, dž, đ, lj, nj, š and ž.
+A Croatian alphabet is also a form of the Latin script, but it has 30 letters in total.
+Their alphabet does not contain the letters q, w, x, and y, but it has the following additional letters č, ć, dž, đ, lj, nj, š, and ž.